Neuroscience is among the fastest growing area of science and has produced remarkable developments that

 career, which is focused on: a) Ethical conduct of research and research ethics; b) General methodologies

-fellow’s individual research project, and d) Training in scientific writing directed at production of scientific
+research project; f) Training in scientific writing directed at production of scientific papers and grant

-(2) To enable the Fellow to conduct and complete a specific research project that can be viewed as a
+(3) To enable the fellow to conduct and complete a specific research project that can be viewed as a

 seed for an independent research career trajectory and includes: a) Proposal of a research project based